 Headlight and Electric Start

 While this unit doesn’t come equipped with heated handles, you can add them for around $80.
 Ariens sells a heated hand grip kit that fits their Compact and Deluxe models.
 The switch is controlled on the dash.
-Since I haven’t used this kit before, I can’t comment on how well it works.
+I can’t comment on how well it works since I haven’t used them before.

 Ariens offers a 3-year warranty on their Deluxe line.
 Repairs must be made at an authorized Ariens service center.
 Check to make sure there is one in your area.